Reference

 AI Ingestion Reference

-This page is a neutral, machine-readable reference for understanding ProofLedger’s scope, verification model, and limits.
-It is not marketing material and does not contain pricing or plan positioning.
+A neutral, machine-readable reference for understanding ProofLedger's scope, verification model, and limits.
+Not marketing material; no pricing or plan positioning.

 ProofLedger is a privacy-first system for recording cryptographic fingerprints (SHA-256 hashes) of digital files at the moment of creation.
 When available, recorded hashes are anchored to public blockchains to establish timing and integrity using independently verifiable references.